Azerbaijan continues demining operations in its liberated territories | News.az

 - Azerbaijan

-The Azerbaijan Mine Action Agency (ANAMA) continues demining operations in the country’s territories liberated from the Armenian occupation.
+Azerbaijan continues demining operations in its territories liberated from the Armenian occupation after the 44-day Second Karabakh War.

-During the mine-clearing operations in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil, Khojavand, Lachin and Zangilan districts from 1 to 5 January, 2 anti-personnel landmines, 7 anti-tank landmines as well as 203 unexploded ordnances (UXO) were found and neutralized, ANAMA told News.Az.
+During the mine clearance operations conducted in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil, and Zangilan from 5 to 31 January, 32 anti-personnel and 27 anti-tank mines, and 230 unexploded ordnances (UXO) were found and neutralized, Azerbaijan’s Mine Action Agency told News.Az.

-As a result, nearly 195 hectares have been cleared of mines and UXOs, the agency added.
+Over 402 hectares were cleared of mines during the reporting period, the Agency added.